ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 e.g., `$['book'][3]`, which when applied to the value results in a nodelist consisting of just the node identified by the Normalized Path.
 Note that a Normalized Path represents the identity of a node _in a specific value_.
+There is precisely one Normalized Path identifying a particular node in a value.

 Nodelists are canonically represented as JSON arrays of strings, where the strings are Normalized Paths.